Local County Vehicle Fees: Why They Vary So Much

 Florida: county component baked into initial registration

-Florida's $225 initial registration fee, which applies once per owner per vehicle, includes a county component that funds local transportation.
-Annual renewals use a state-wide weight-based schedule, but counties retain authority over local option fees.
+Florida's $225 initial registration fee, charged once per owner per vehicle, folds in a county component earmarked for local transportation.
+Annual renewals switch to a statewide weight-based schedule, though counties keep authority over their own local option fees.
 See Florida for renewal-cycle costs.

 Ohio: permissive tax up to $30

-Ohio law allows counties, municipalities, and townships to layer a "permissive tax" on top of the state $34.50 base.
-The cap is $30 in counties that have adopted the maximum, with some stopping at $20 or $25.
-Cuyahoga, Franklin, and Hamilton counties typically sit at the cap.
-The fee funds county engineer offices and local road maintenance.
+Ohio law lets counties, municipalities, and townships stack a "permissive tax" on top of the state $34.50 base.
+Counties that have adopted the maximum hit $30, while others stop at $20 or $25.
+Cuyahoga, Franklin, and Hamilton usually sit at the cap.
+The money goes to county engineer offices and local road maintenance.
 See Ohio.

 New York MCTD: $50 in twelve downstate counties